Core Classlist Requirements

 A given show may be organized in a variety of ways:

-A NAMHSA show may be all-halter or all-performance.
-Performance divisions are optional, but if present, should include the minimum performance classes listed.
+A NAN-Qualifying Show may be all-halter or all-performance.
+Performance divisions are optional.

 Core Classes for Halter

-Below are the MINIMUM halter classes that your show MUST offer in both their Original Finish and Customized Divisions.
+Below are recommended halter classes that your show may offer in both the Original Finish and Customized Divisions.

 1. Sport Breed Classes.